Annual Technical Report 2004 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2004/KR)

 Publishing, including printing, copying techniques and electronic printing

 Beginning July 2001, on its web site, KIPO began posting daily PDF gazettes, which includes granted and laid open applications of industrial designs.
 This online version replaced the previous CD-ROM gazettes that were published in PDF format with SGML data until June 2001 for distribution inside and outside the country.
-The CD-ROM gazette was issued in PDF format with SGML data.
-It included a Korean language font for foreign users and supported English installation for users with an English operating system.
-The Korean language version of the Adobe Acrobat Reader had to be installed for making gazette inquiries.
+The CD-ROM gazettes included a Korean language font for foreign users and supported English installation when using an English operating system.
+The Korean language compliant version of Adobe Acrobat Reader had to be installed however for making gazette inquiries.

 Data Conversion Center

-In January 2001, we began operating a Data Conversion Center for digitizing paper-based applications for patents, utility models, trademarks and industrial designs, as well as intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes at its Daejeon headquarters and the Seoul branch office.
+In January 2001, KIPO began operating the Data Conversion Center for digitizing paper-based applications for patents, utility models, trademarks, industrial designs, and intermediate documents such as amendments, written opinions, objections, registrations, trials and paper-based gazettes at its Daejeon headquarters and the Seoul branch office.
 The Seoul office receives 70 percent of all applications.

-We have now outsourced these processes to the Korea Institute of Patent Information (KIPI), which is a specialized intellectual property rights (IPRs) information agency founded by KIPO in 1995.
-In 2003, the center digitized 469 kinds of paper-based documents and a total of 420,104 items, and it reduced the average digitization period from 4.2 days to 2.02 days.
+The data conversion process is outsourced to the Korea Institute of Patent Information (KIPI), which is a specialized intellectual property rights (IPRs) information service agent founded by KIPO in 1995.

 Main types of announcements of the Office in the field of industrial design information

 KIPO’s Web site

 On KIPO’s Web site, applicants can find the following: